• Home

 Modern Recognition

-Modern Recognition: The virus remained largely unrecognized by Western medicine until it appeared in a military setting during the 20th century.
+The virus remained largely unrecognized by Western medicine until it appeared in a military setting during the 20th century.
 Doctors noted conditions resembling hantavirus, such as “trench nephritis,” among soldiers during the American Civil War and World War I. A more definitive clinical awareness emerged during the Korean War (1951 to 1954), when approximately 3,200 United Nations soldiers were struck by an unknown hemorrhagic fever.
 The causative agent, later named the “Hantaan virus” after the “Hantaan River” in South Korea, was finally isolated in 1978.
 It was not until 1993 that a previously unknown, respiratory-focused strain of the virus was identified in the United States, leading to the classification of hantavirus pulmonary syndrome (HPS).

 Hantavirus